About Us

 In her twenties, she tried meth, and she quickly became addicted to that.
 She met a man who was using heroin, and it wasn’t long before Amara was a heroin user as well.
 It took just one dose and she was hooked.

 Her heroin and meth use completely changed her from the Amara we knew to an Amara we fought to save.
 The eight-year journey was tumultuous to say the least.
-I saw my daughter handcuffed and put in a police car twice.
-I saw her pleading with me for help.
-We visited her in jail … in a psychiatric ward … in three different treatment centers.
-There were times she was missing, and we didn’t hear from her for months.
-She struggled very much.
+She pleaded with us for help.
+Her stays in three different treatment centers didn’t help.

 We felt that we tried everything to save her.
 We fought tooth and nail for her.
 We prayed for God to help deliver her from her disease.